prasen832/Google-Stock-Price-Prediction-LSTM-Tensorflow/README.md

 4. The prediction stock price graph is exactly following the actual price graph.

 ## Dataset

-The data file (CSV) is available above.
+The dataset is available on [Yahoo Finance](https://finance.yahoo.com/quote/GOOG/history/)

 ## EDA